NVIDIA/Megatron-LM/README.md

 ## Activation Checkpointing and Recomputation

-To reduce GPU memory usage so deploy a large model to a training system, we support activation checkpointing and recomputation.
+To reduce GPU memory usage so as to deploy a large model to a training system, we support activation checkpointing and recomputation.
 We support two levels of recompute granularity: `selective` and `full`.
 Selective recomputation is the default and recommended in almost all cases.
 It saves the activations that take less space and are expensive to recompute and recomputes activations that take a lot of space but are relatively cheap to recompute (see [our paper](https://arxiv.org/pdf/2205.05198) for details).
 To enable selective activation recompute simply use `--recompute-activations`.

 For cases where memory is very tight, `full` checkpointing saves just the inputs to a transformer layer, or a block of transformer layers, and recomputes everything else.
 To turn on full activation recompute use `--recompute-granularity full`.
 When using full activation recomputation, there are two methods: `uniform` and `block`, chosen using the `--recompute-method` argument.